vinitkumar/vinitkumar.me/content/blog/true-hero/index.md

 ---
-title: Koby Bryant, A True Hero
+title: Koby Bryant, A True Hero And Sportsman
 date: "2020-01-30"
 ---